-In a given basis, the superoperators can be written as
+In a given basis, the superoperators can be written as:

-with the matrix elements given by
+with the matrix elements given by:

-Our protocol will make use of the \textit{Clifford basis}, a set of $2^{2n}$ orthonormal monomials of Clifford Algebra generators $c_i$, the latter being a set of $2n$ Hermitian matrices satisfying the anti-commutation relations Up to unitary equivalence, the generators can be chosen to be the Jordan-Wigner operators:
+Our protocol will make use of the Clifford basis, a set of $2^{2n}$ orthonormal monomials of Clifford algebra generators $c_i$, the latter forming a set of $2n$ Hermitian matrices satisfying the anti-commutation relations: Up to unitary equivalence, the generators can be chosen to be the Jordan--Wigner operators: